-The flipped classroom is a new pedagogical or instructional model that inverts the so-called traditional teaching method in the classroom by offering students the possibility to watch course content at home to get ready for the class.
+Essentially, the flipped classroom is an instructional model that inverts the so-called traditional teaching method in the classroom by offering students the possibility to watch course content at home to get ready for the class.

 Switching from teacher-centered instruction to student-centered teaching practice

-The flipped classroom instructional model puts students in the center of teaching, and it increases students’ responsibility and active participation in the learning process.
-Thus, you may spend class time on discussing the content presented in the pre-recorded videos assigned to learners, completing various tasks or working on projects that students can carry out in small teams.
+The flipped classroom instructional model places students in the center of teaching, and it increases students’ responsibility and active participation in the learning process.
+Thus, you may spend class time discussing the content presented in the pre-recorded videos assigned to learners, completing various tasks or working on projects that students can carry out in small teams.
 When using the flipped classroom approach, you no longer deliver lectures in front of the class.
 Therefore, you can spend much more time on meaningful learning activities, and you can help and guide your students during the entire class.
-Having students watch recorded lectures also allows you to create small work groups, so learners can put in practice what they have learned from these videos.
+Having students watch recorded lectures also allows you to create small work groups in the classroom, so learners can put into practice what they have learned from these videos.

 Turning passive learners into active ones

-The flipped classroom approach also allows students to learn in their own pace.
-For example, they can watch the recorded lectures several times if they don’t understand certain things, they can store these recordings and watch them later if they need it.
-Students can also take notes or write down their questions, then, discuss them with their peers or teacher during class.
+The flipped classroom approach also allows students to learn at their own pace.
+For example, they can watch the recorded lectures several times if they don’t understand certain content, they can store these recordings and watch them later if they need it.
+Students can also take notes or write down their questions; then, discuss them with their peers or teacher during class.

 Are you wondering if the flipped classroom approach is right for you?

 The downside of the flipped classroom is that it relies on student participation.
-Consequently, you must be sure that your students will watch the lectures at home, so you can devote class time to meaningful and collaborative activities.
-Flipping the classroom also requires careful and thoughtful preparation of the content that you need to write, record and upload to a platform such as Google classroom, Microsoft Teams, Moodle or a blog.
+Consequently, you need to make sure your students watch the lectures at home so that you can devote class time to meaningful and collaborative activities.
+Flipping the classroom also requires careful and thoughtful preparation of the content that you need to write, record, and upload to a platform such as Google classroom, Microsoft Teams, Moodle, or a blog.
 The activities related to the video lecture should also be engaging and interesting to motivate students.
 Although the flipped classroom instructional model may considerably increase teachers’ workload, it could be a real game changer when it comes to turning passive learners into active participants in your classroom.